sharabiania/lock/README.md

-# lock
+# Lock
-Lock and unlock a file.
+Lock (encrypts) and unlock a file using a simple XOR on all the bytes of a file.

+# How to use
+- compile the code.
+- in the command line: `lock {your file name}`.
+- to unlock, repeat the second step.